Robert A. Long: Career

 Long started a hay bale company along with his cousin Robert White and a friend, Victor B. Bell; the hay venture failed but the three were able to sell the lumber from the hay sheds.
 Seeing that lumber was in demand they ordered more lumber.
 Business was good and the partners opened more yards.
 In 1877 the youngest partner, Robert White, died and the remaining partners bought out his share.
 Robert and Victor formed the Long-Bell Lumber Company in Columbus, Kansas.

 While in Columbus, he bought 1520 acre and developed a profitable coal mine with two shafts at Stone City.
 The location is found only on historical maps, as the town no longer exists today, but was just east of NW 40th street south of the junction of NW Meir road, which is northwest of Columbus.

 Long-Bell Lumber Company

 In 1887, Robert A. Long and Victor Bell formed the Long-Bell Lumber Company in Columbus, Kansas.
 The headquarters was moved to Kansas City where it remained until sold.

-In 1889, Samuel H. Wilson, Robert's brother-in-law, that began with the company in 1887, took over the retail department, a position he held until his death on October 20, 1903.
+In 1889, Samuel H. Wilson, Robert's brother-in-law, who began with the company in 1887, took over the retail department, a position he held until his death on October 20, 1903.
 In 1891, the capital stock was increased to $500,000.
 The Long-Bell Lumber Company was vertically integrated from the forest to the lumber yard and became the world's largest lumber company in the early 20th century.

 Long-Bell Lumber Company filed for bankruptcy in 1934, then filed a reorganization plan in the Kansas City federal court in 1935, after Long's death.